-Designation (of Greek taxis = order, nomos = law) for the division into a hierarchical system.
-In biology, living beings such as animals, plants and viruses are hierarchically divided into groups (taxa) according to their natural relationship.
-First attempts were already in the antiquity For example, by the Greichischen Naturforscher Theophrastus (370-287 BCE).
+Designation (from grch.
+Taxis = order, nomos = law) for the division into a hierarchical system.
+In biology, living beings such as animals, plants and viruses are hierarchically divided and divided into groups (taxa) according to their natural relationship.
+The first attempts were made in the antiquity, for example by the Greek naturalist Theophrastus (370-287 BC).

-The Swedish botanist Carl von Linné (1707-1778) developed the foundations of modern taxonomy and introduced the concept of "species" into biological systematics.
-In 1735 he published the work "Fundamenta Botanica", in which he explained for the first time in detail his ideas for the transformation of the foundations of botany.
-His official botanical author abbreviation is "L.".
-However, Linnae's classification system did not yet include all the usual categories or levels today.
-These are not always used in all plants or animals.
-The usage depends on how complex each unit is.
-The three main categories almost always mentioned in professional sources are family-genus-type .
-Each category can still be broken down into "lower levels" (subspecies).
-Likewise, as the last lower level of a main category, an "upper level" can be created, which then stands above the next main category (superdiviso).
+The Swedish botanist Carl von Linné (1707-1778) developed the basics of modern taxonomy and introduced the concept of "species" into biological systems.
+In 1735 he published the work "Fundamenta Botanica", in which he presented his ideas for transforming the basics of botany in detail for the first time.
+Its official botanical abbreviation is "L." However, Linne's classification system did not yet include all the categories or levels that are common today.
+However, these are not always used for all plants or animals.
+The particular use simply depends on how complex the respective units are.
+The three main categories almost always mentioned in technical sources are family-genus-type .
+Each category can still be broken down into "sub-levels" (subspecies).
+Likewise, as the last sub-level of a main category, an "over-level" can be created, which is then above the next main category (superdiviso).

 The term species is a basic category of biological taxonomy.
 However, the species is usually specified together with the genus mentioned first - for example in humans as "Homo = human (genus) sapiens = gifted for reason (species)".
 However, a general definition of the term has not yet been achieved.
 In biology there are at least three species concepts that lead to overlapping but not identical classifications.
 In the concepts used today, the term type mostly refers to a group of living beings that have so many distinctive features morphological (Shape and form or their changes in the course of development history) or physiological Features have in common that they are considered to be distinguishable from any other group of living beings.